EANorwayService/EA-Groups-CRM/README.md

 ### Step 1: Open the system in Google App Script, and copy the project
 Open this link.
 It contains the project in Google App Script where the code to the system lies.
 Make sure that you're logged in to script.google.com with the user that you want to have access to the system.

-Then, select "File" in the menu, and then select "Make a copy".
+Then, select **File > Make a copy**.
 You now have you're own copy of the system.
 You can give it a new name - whatever you'd like.

 ### Step 2: Enable Advanced Drive Service
 Do the following in the new project in Google App Script: Click **Resources > Advanced Google Services** scroll down to **Drive API** and enable it. <br/>